sixsixQAQ/fcitx-qt5/README.md

 ## Usage
 First, choose the .so file version you need, Qt6 or Qt5.
+(
   `libfcitxplatforminputcontextplugin-qt6.so`
 or
   `libfcitxplatforminputcontextplugin.so`
 ）

 Then put  the .so  file  to the path below :

 ```shell
 <QT_PATH>/Tools/QtCreator/lib/Qt/plugins/platforminputcontexts/
 ```

-Then change the permission of it:
+Change the permission of it:
 ```shell
 chmod 755 *.so
 ```